kirkofypsi/7DWorkProblemModel/dimensions/leadership.md

 * *lots of meetings*

 ### POOR PERFORMANCE FEEDBACK
-> Performance feedback is either not provided by leaders or only sporadically.
-There might be also a feeling that the performance evaluations are not based on individual performance, but more so on group dynamics and personality issues instead.
-Feedback culture in general is seen to be lacking, with employees having little access to real time assessment of their performance.
+> Performance feedback is either not provided by leaders or provided only sporadically.
+There might also be a feeling that performance evaluations are not based on individual performance, but more so on group dynamics or personality issues instead.
+Feedback culture, in general, is seen as lacking, with employees having little access to real-time assessment of their performance.

 __Exemplary statements reported by employees:__